 - 5.1 Historically, the Council has received Government support to finance capital investment.
 However, it is never certain from year to year and is subject to government spending reviews and the distribution of resources through Regional Boards. - 5.2 This general support has been a reducing proportion of the Council's overall capital investment.
-The Council is now relying to a greater extent on its own resources and to lever in external funding from various sources and/or by working in partnership. - 5.3 The maximisation of resources is a key factor of this strategy to enable capital investment and the Council channels efforts in various ways to achieve this. - 5.4 However, funding is only sought if it will contribute and help deliver the Council's priorities.
+The Council has relied on its own resources which are now very limited.
+However, it has an excellent track record of levering in external funding from various sources and/or by working in partnership. - 5.3 The maximisation of resources is a key factor of this strategy to enable capital investment and the Council channels efforts in various ways to achieve this. - 5.4 However, funding is only sought if it will contribute and help deliver the Council's priorities.